 - Parental statement

-- Application fee of $100 for international applicants
+- Application fee of $50 and $100 for international applicants

-- Campus tour and interview (off-campus interview with an admission representative available depending on geographic location)
+- Interview (off-campus interview with an admission representative available depending on geographic location)

 - School report form completed by counselor

 - Current math teacher recommendation